Banco Popolare: Banco Popolare

 Banco Popolare Società Cooperativa (P.I.
 0370043 023 8) was formed by the merger of Banco Popolare di Verona e Novara (BPVN) and Banca Popolare Italiana (BPI).
 After the deal a new holding company was formed, with Banco Popolare di Verona – S.Geminiano e S.Prospero, Banca Popolare di Novara, Banca Popolare di Lodi, Credito Bergamasco and Cassa di Risparmio di Lucca Pisa Livorno were the main subsidiaries.

 64% of the shareholders of the new bank were former shareholders of BPVN, with the rest being the former holders of BPI.
 Banco Popolare also sold Banca Popolare di Mantova to Banca Popolare di Milano in 2008.

-In June 2009 the company became the first Italian bank to receive state aid from the Government of Italy due to the ongoing financial crisis.
+In June 2009, the company became the first Italian bank to receive state aid from the Government of Italy due to the 2008 financial crisis.
 It sold €1.5 billion in convertible bonds to the state.

 On 1 January 2011 the group sold Banca Caripe to Banca Tercas, the bank only section in Abruzzo.
 In the same year most of the subsidiaries were absorbed into the parent companies, but remained as a brand and as internal bank divisions and departments.
 The incorporation of Credito Bergamasco was completed in 2014.
 In 2015 Banca Italease was absorbed.
 It became the leasing division of the bank.

 In 2015 the equity stake in ARCA SGR was sold to Banca Popolare dell'Emilia Romagna and Banca Popolare di Sondrio for €95.5 million.

 In 2016 it was announced that the bank would be merged with Banca Popolare di Milano.
 The new bank would be ranked as the joint-third among the retail and commercial banks of Italy (both the proposed new bank and Banca Monte dei Paschi di Siena had total assets of around €170 billion according to 2015 data).
 The bank also claimed that the new bank would be ranked as the third in terms of branches (above 8%) and more specifically the first in Lombardy (above 15.5% where BPMilano, BPMantova and BPL were located), the third in Veneto (above 9.5% where BPV was located) and the third in Piedmont (above 12.5% where BPN was located).
 As part of the deal Banco Popolare would also recapitalize €1 billion in order to increase its capital quality.
 Both banks had below 1 P/B ratio (which Banco Popolare had a higher discount), making the share capital of the new bank roughly composed of 54% shareholders of Banco Popolare and 46% BPM.

 As part of the merger and demutualization, Banco Popolare had set an exit price of €3.156 per share for shareholders who did not vote or against the merger in the extraordinary shareholders' meeting in October 2016, which was calculated by the mean of the share price of the previous six months, although it was still above the market price at that time.